Police chase ends in arrest at South Memphis school

 The principal of the school and parents just learned about what happened on Thursday.
 Parents say they are thankful it didn’t happen earlier when school was letting out.

+Shaveka McCullough said she drops off her son and daughter at school every day to make sure they get safely inside.
+She said anyone could have picked up that gun.

+“It’s not fair to our kids that other people are putting them in danger like that,” she said.

-Wallace was charged with carrying a firearm on school property, possession of a controlled substance, possession of a firearm during commission of a dangerous felony, reckless driving, and evading arrest.
+Wallace has been charged with carrying a firearm on school property, possession of a controlled substance, possession of a firearm during commission of a dangerous felony, reckless driving, and evading arrest.

 He is set to appear in court on Jan.
 14.